ßÙßÇÂþ»

 cheng-ya

-Ya-Hui Cheng, a native of Taiwan, has taught Music Theory at ßÙßÇÂþ» since 2015.
-Previously she taught at the Fort Valley State University.
-She holds a Ph.D. in Music Theory from Florida State University, a Master degree in Music Education from Teachers College, Columbia University, and a Bachelor degree in Music from Queens College, City University of New York.
-Her research focuses on transcultural sounds in global Chinese popular music and folksongs, exoticism in Italian Operas, and Buddhist music in the Mahayana tradition.
-She has regularly presented her research at peer-reviewed regional, national, and international conferences in Germany, England, Australia, Japan, South Korea, Hong Kong, China, and the United States.
+Ya-Hui Cheng, originally from Taiwan, holds a Ph.D. in Music Theory from Florida State University, an M.A. in Music Education from Teachers College at Columbia University, and a B.A. in Music from Queens College, City University of New York.
+Her research interests include transcultural sounds in global Chinese popular and folk music, exoticism in Italian operas, and Buddhist music within the Mahayana tradition.